-We asked EB endurance athlete Shona Thomson for her tips on how to avoid dehydration and how you can spot the signs that you might be heading that way.
+We asked endurance athlete Shona Thomson for her tips on how to avoid dehydration and how you can spot the signs that you might be heading that way.

 Why stay hydrated?